Information about the cultural and heritage strategy for King's Lynn

 Next steps

-Your views will help us shape the final Culture and Heritage Strategy for King’s Lynn to be completed by the end of 2024.
+Your views are being assessed to help us shape the final Culture and Heritage Strategy for King’s Lynn to be published in early 2025.